Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 Andorra retirement visa?

-Technically, Andorra does not issue any permit named a “retirement visa”.
-What retirees use instead is the passive residency permit, commonly called “residència passiva” in Catalan.
-This type of residency is perfect for those who do not plan to work within the Principality.
+Technically, Andorra does not issue any permit named a “retirement visa.”
+What retirees use instead is the passive residency permit, known as “residència sense activitat lucrativa” (residence without lucrative activity) in Catalan.
+This type of residency is designed for those who do not plan to work within the Principality.
 Whether you have pension income from abroad or investment proceeds that support your retirement, passive residency is the go-to solution.

-Compared to active residency, which is meant for people who work in Andorra, passive residency is easier in terms of day-count requirements.
-You only need to stay in Andorra for 90 days per year to keep the permit (although for tax residency benefits, you may want to spend more time here).
+Compared to active residency, which requires you to work in Andorra and spend at least 183 days per year in the country, passive residency is far more flexible.
+You only need to stay in Andorra for 90 days per year to keep the permit (although for tax residency benefits, you will need to spend at least 183 days here).

 Requirements for retirement in Andorra

-• Medical examination: acheckup through the Immigration Medical Service is mandatory once you are in the country.
+- Medical examination: a medical checkup through the Andorran Immigration Medical Service, completed once in the country.

 These measures are designed to guarantee that retirees can support themselves comfortably and to maintain Andorra’s high living standards.